Skip to main content

 When you participate in a research study, researchers typically assign you with an ID number that links to your data within that study.
 Each study uses its own ID number system, making it difficult to connect a participant’s data across various studies.

 The Research GUID program aims to tackle this obstacle by employing an ID numbering system that can be used to identify you and shared across many studies.
-Affected individuals and their family members can obtain a Research GUID number and card by enrolling in the Barth Syndrome Registry and Repository.
+Affected individuals and their family members can obtain a Research GUID number.
 To get your own Research GUID card, please contact us.

 For Researchers: